White’s Tree Frog

 While primarily nocturnal, white’s tree frogs have been known to be active during the daytime.
 Being an arboreal species, these frogs spend the majority of their time higher up in the trees.

 Common Physical Features

-White’s Tree Frogs are rather large frogs and are generally around 3-5 inches in length.
-They have the ability to change color, though they are commonly a light bluish green to emerald green.
-The skin is covered with a thick cuticle that allows it to retain moisture as an adaptation to arid areas.
-They have large webbed toes and a second finger that is longer than the first.
-Their pupils are horizontal with a distinctive fatty ridge over the eyes.
+White’s tree frogs are one of the larger species of frogs ranging from 3-5 inches in length.
+Females do tend to be bigger than males.
+They are typically a light bluish-green to emerald but do have the ability to alter their color to a darker brown or green.
+White’s tree frogs have large webbed toes and a second finger that is longer than the first.
+Their pupils are horizontal and they have a distinctive fatty ridge over the eyes, often giving them a sleepy look.
 Males are more slender in appearance than females and have a grayish wrinkled vocal sac that is located underneath the throat region.
-While they are primarily nocturnal, they have been known to be active during the daytime.

 Behavior and Life Cycle

-- Said to be able to alter how much water evaporates from their skin, they may be able to slightly control their temperature (impressive for a cold blooded animal)
+- Said to be able to alter how much water evaporates from their skin, White’s tree frogs may be able to slightly control their temperature (impressive for a cold-blooded animal).

 - Extracts from the skin have medical uses such as fighting staphylococcus bacteria that can cause abscesses, lowering blood pressure, and treating cold sores caused by the herpes virus.